kensho-technologies/graphql-compiler/docs/source/index.rst

 - **Directives** specify the semantics of a query. :code:`@output` indicates the properties whose values should be returned. :code:`@filter` specifies a filter operation.

-We can then use the query with its parameters to get the corresponding results from OrientDB.
+With the query and its parameters at hand, we can use the compiler to obtain a query that we can directly execute against OrientDB.

 .. code:: python